-The University of Arizona (UA) Consortium Agreement policy states that OSFA will only consider approving a Consortium Agreement under the following conditions:
+The University of Arizona (Arizona) Consortium Agreement policy states that OSFA will only consider approving a Consortium Agreement under the following conditions:

-- Student is enrolled in at least 6 UA units *
+- Student is enrolled in at least 6 Arizona units, *

-- UA equivalent class(es) are full.
+- Arizona equivalent class(es) are full.
 This must be verified by the Office of the Registrar or

-- Class(s) are not offered through the UA.
+- Class(s) are not offered through the University of Arizona.

 Students who do not meet these conditions and have an extenuating circumstance must submit a personal statement to OSFA for consideration.

 *Students who are not enrolled in at least 6 UA units and would like to enroll in another institution that is outside of the 90-mile radius of Tucson and Sierra Vista may be approved by OSFA.

 Before your Consortium Agreement is reviewed by OSFA

 - University of Arizona scholarships, tuition awards and Arizona Assurance funding require full-time enrollment at Arizona.
 Students receiving outside or Native American scholarships must obtain permission from the donor to take non-Arizona classes.

 - Students who are awarded institutional grants, such as the University Grant, and not enrolled in at least 9 UA units (fall and spring) or 6 UA units (summer) will have their institutional grants canceled.